thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 Privacy Pass tokens (as defined in {{RFC9576}} and
 {{!RFC9578=I-D.ietf-privacypass-protocol}}) are unlinkable during issuance and redemption.
-The basic issuance protocols defined in {{RFC9578}} however only allow for a single token to be issued at a time for every challenge.
+The basic issuance protocols defined in {{RFC9578}}, however, only allow for a single token to be issued at a time for every challenge.
 In some cases, especially where a large number of clients need to fetch a large number of tokens, this may introduce performance bottlenecks.

-Batched token issuance improves upon the basic Privately Verifiable Token issuance protocol in the following key ways:
+Batched Privately Verifiable Token Issuance {{batched-private}} improves upon the basic Privately Verifiable Token issuance protocol in the following key ways:

 1. Issuing multiple tokens at once in response to a single TokenChallenge, thereby reducing the size of the proofs required for multiple tokens.
 1. Improving server and client issuance efficiency by amortizing the cost of the VOPRF proof generation and verification, respectively.

-For all Verifiable Token issuance protocol, it allows for a single TokenRequest to be sent that encompasses multiple token requests.
+Arbitrary Batched Token Issuance {{batched-arbitrary}} allows for a single TokenRequest to be sent that encompasses multiple token requests.
 This enables the issuance of tokens for more than one key in one round trip between the Client and the Issuer.
-The cost remains linear.
+The cost of token generation remains linear.

 # Presentation Language